 ENGINEERING Technologists Preparation

 The engineering technology curriculum ensures that the students gain problem solving skills through the general education requirements for mathematics and science courses.
 In the course of their study, students learn how to apply the rules of physics and use their mathematical skills to solve these problems.
 Furthermore, the students also gain written and oral communication skills and a background in literature, American history, and psychology.
 Students graduate with a minor in business by taking courses related to business practices, economics, accounting, and management as part of their regular curriculum requirements..

 Engineering Technology skills are enhanced through study of the materials and processes used to manufacture products.
-This broad fundamental aspects are offered in the curriculum by covering the individual conventional processing methods like hand tools, measurements, sheet metal work, machining, welding, and metal casting.
-The curriculum covers also more advanced topics in computer aided design, computer numerical controlled machining, applied electricity and electronics, industrial electronics, programmable logic controllers, as well as industrial automation and robotics.
-Furthermore, upon completion of the engineering technology program the graduate will have strong background in industrial engineering technology topics to include: occupational safety, maintenance technology, manufacturing cost estimating, methods design and work measurements, quality assurance, and plant layout and materials handling.
+The curriculum covers conventional processing techniques such as like hand tools, measurements, sheet metal work, machining, welding, and metal casting, as well as more advanced techniques in computer aided design, computer numerical controlled machining, applied electricity and electronics, industrial electronics, programmable logic controllers, as well as industrial automation and robotics.
+In addition, upon completion of the engineering technology program, graduates will have strong background in industrial engineering technology topics to include: occupational safety, maintenance technology, manufacturing cost estimating, methods design and work measurements, quality assurance, and plant layout and materials handling.
 Furthermore, a product design series are covered in the statics and strength of materials, applied machine elements, and senior projects enables students to graduate with hands-on experience in product development.